Isaiah Chapter 18 Summary

 7. Isaiah 18:7-8 describes the Cushites (Ethiopians) bringing a tribute to Mt.
 Zion (Jerusalem).
 We know Jerusalem will soon fall.
 When will this part of the prophecy take place, during the time of Isaiah or well in the future?
 Could there be a dual interpretation?
 How do we know?

 9. Cush joined Egypt and Israel to fight Assyria.
-Assyria was being used to bring judgement against Israel.
+Assyria was being used to bring judgment against Israel.
 Why is Cush being punished by God?
 Are they being punished for opposing Israel or opposing the will of God?

 Key Words/Phrase